10 Best Things To Do

 8. Grab a bite

-Most of the eating out takes place in the local pubs, but if you want to buy provisions, we have our own farm store with the essentials and more.
-If you want to stay closer to the earth, join us in the autumn as we gather apples for juicing, as well as fruits from our woods, from walnuts and mushrooms, to elderberries, bullate and rosehips.
-Our favourite local place is the wonderful Woefuldane Organic Dairy a couple of miles away in Minchinhampton, where you can grab a coffee and buy milk, cheese, eggs and more from their farm.
+Most of the eating out takes place in the local pubs, but if you want to buy provisions, order one of our hampers, packed with very local produce, and it will be waiting for you when you arrive at the farm.
+If you want to stay even closer to the earth, join us in the autumn as we gather apples for juicing, as well as fruits from our woods, from walnuts and mushrooms, to elderberries, bullace and rosehips.
+Our favourite local place is Henry’s Bakehouse, part of the wonderful Woefuldane Organic Dairy a couple of miles away in Minchinhampton, where you can grab a coffee and buy milk, cheese, eggs and more from their farm.
 Even closer is the Jolly Nice Farmshop and Deli, where you’ll find a classy range of excellent local produce, fab coffee and great cooked food.
+It even has a drive-through as wells the Hive, its pop-up bar/cafe.
 If you’re here at the weekend, you have to visit the farmers’ market in Stroud, regularly named the best in the country, where you can buy everything and anything, and have a great time people watching too.
-And while you’re in Stroud, visit the Stroud Brewery for beer and pizza, and the amazing Stroud Wine Company, a new independent arrival with a great range of wines and beers.
+And while you’re in Stroud, visit the Stroud Brewery for beer and pizza, and the amazing Stroud Wine Company, where you’ll find a great range of wines and beers.
 Stroud also has an outpost of the award-winning Simpsons Fish and Chip shop.
 Oh, and the best pizza this side of the Alps?
-Fat Toni’s in Stroud, run by first and second generation Italians in Stroud using the family sourdough recipe takes some beating
+Fat Toni’s in Stroud – run by first and second generation Italians in Stroud using the family sourdough recipe – takes some beating

 9. See the sights